 What is the Work Zone Data Initiative?

-The Federal Highway Administration’s (FHWA) Work Zone Data Initiative (WZDI) is developing a standard approach for collecting, organizing, and sharing data on the “when”, “where”, and “how” of work zone deployment—also called Work Zone Activity Data (WZAD).
-As a result of the project, there will be a structure in place for organizing the next generation of WZAD and data systems to enable local, regional, and national data sharing.
+The Federal Highway Administration’s (FHWA) Work Zone Data Initiative (WZDI) is developing a standard approach for collecting, organizing, and sharing data on the “when”, “where”, and “how” of work zone deployment—also called Work Zone Event Data (WZED).
+As a result of the project, there will be a structure in place for organizing the next generation of WZED and data systems to enable local, regional, and national data sharing.

 Why is it needed?

 The WZDI was born in response to the need for, but lack of, a reference guide or standard on how to digitally describe and communicate dynamic work zone activities that take place on roads and highways.

 Work zones are dynamic and involve many stakeholders to manage and maintain them.
 Many transportation agencies face the challenge of deciding how best to gather and share work zone activity information.
 At the same time, work zone information is becoming increasingly important for data-driven agency operations and maintenance.
 As a result, efforts point to the need for and use of WZED.